094459/newsletter-oss-projects/README.md

 **s3-restore-and-copy-progress-monitoring**

 [s3-restore-and-copy-progress-monitoring](https://aws-oss.beachgeek.co.uk/3o3) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)

+**sample-service-quotas-replicator-for-aws**

+[sample-service-quotas-replicator-for-aws](https://aws-oss.beachgeek.co.uk/4d5) is a code repo that contains sample code for the AWS Quota Replicator (AQR) tool, which demonstrates how to build a solution for comparing and managing service quotas across AWS accounts and regions.
+This tool was proudly built with the assistance of AWS Q Developer by **Kirankumar Chandrashekar** and **Gopinath Jagadesan**.
+This tool hopes to simplify one of the most challenging aspects of AWS multi-account management: service quotas.
+The AWS Service Quotas Replicator helps you: 1/ Compare quotas across accounts/regions with visual indicators, 2/ Request quota increases with just a few clicks, 3/ Track request status in real-time, and 4/ Identify critical quota gaps before they impact your workloads. (#210)

 **service-screener-v2**